Zhaoyi-Yan/Shift-Net/ReadMe.md

 # Shift-Net
-Please refer to our code [Shift-Net_pytorch](https://github.com/Zhaoyi-Yan/Shift-Net_pytorch) based on Pytorch.

-This repository is **deprecated** !
+**This repository is deprecated** !
 Please refer to our pytorch version [Shift-Net_pytorch](https://github.com/Zhaoyi-Yan/Shift-Net_pytorch).
 That is much faster than this repository.
 As some code in this repository is implemented using `for-loop`, while the code of pytorch version [Shift-Net_pytorch](https://github.com/Zhaoyi-Yan/Shift-Net_pytorch) is fully-implemented parallelly.